Why you might consider an 84-month car loan

 Save up for a larger down payment

-Instead of jumping into an 84-month loan right away, you should spend some time building up your savings in a high-yield account.
+Instead of jumping into a lengthy loan right away, you could spend some time building up your savings — ideally in a high-yield account.

 That way you’ll be able to make a larger down payment and take out a smaller loan with a lower monthly payment.

 Here's how to save up to $700/year off your car insurance in minutes

 When was the last time you compared car insurance rates?
 Chances are you’re seriously overpaying with your current policy.